How To Store Protein Powder? (Tubs vs. Pouches)

 stand up pouch

-Many supplement companies ship their products in stand-up pouches and flat bottom bags.
+Many supplement companies ship their products in stand-up pouches and flat-bottom bags.

 Now, if you have bought your protein powder in bulk, it may come in a flat bottom bag or stand-up pouch with a grip seal, zip lock, or even a one-time-use seal.

 If this is the case, you’ll definitely need to take some care while storing it to ensure it stays fresh.
-Powders that are sold in pouch bags can develop an odor after only a couple of days from it being opened.
+Powders that are sold in pouch bags can develop an odor after only a couple of days from being opened.

 Here are some tips on how to keep your big bag of powder not smelling bad.